 I’ve had issues with sleep at least since I’ve been in high school.
-I wake up groggy, feel tired throughout the day, experience overwhelming sleepiness at times throughout the day, and then have insomnia at night.
+I wake up groggy,1Used to be depressed, which would dissipate 10 minutes into a shower…but that has gone away, now it is just groggy. feel tired throughout the day, experience overwhelming sleepiness at times throughout the day, and then have insomnia at night.
 Yes, it is as much fun as it sounds! 😛

 In 2011-2012 I tried to get things figured out, went in for a sleep study, all that sort of good stuff, but came away with nothing conclusive – other than that I didn’t have sleep apnea (I didn’t think I did).

-For the last two years I’ve lived with it – especially since numerous other health issues took precedence…but this year I’ve experienced significant relief from my other health issues and sleep remains my greatest remaining obstacle…and probably a contributor to my other remaining health issues.
+For the last two years I’ve lived with it – especially since numerous other health issues took precedence…but this year I’ve experienced significant relief from my other health issues2When you operate normally at say 40% health and you experience a boost to say 75% health, you still aren’t ‘healthy’ but it sure feels a heck of a lot better. 🙂 Better enough that I can ‘live’ with the nuisances of the remaining 25%… and sleep remains my greatest remaining obstacle…and probably a contributor to my other remaining health issues.

 I saw a sleep specialist yesterday (Monday, 4/2).
 It went well.
 She did a thorough job and I felt like the office was run professionally.
 It did set me back $100 for the co-pay, which was painful…but I survived.

 They scheduled me for a sleep study tonight which would then be continued tomorrow with a six hour daytime nap study…but this morning I was informed that they had spoken with my insurance company and the co-pay would be $1200.
 Not exactly what I was looking for, so we canceled the study for the time being.